 Will Smoothies Keep in the Fridge?

 Keep leftovers in the fridge and enjoy the next day.
 They can hold for longer than a day in the fridge but often will start to separate.
 Simply shake before drinking, and voila!
-Delicious, nutritious smoothie goodness.
+Delicious, nutritious smoothie goodness!

-- 1 cup fresh fruit
+- 1 cup fresh fruit or fruit/vegetable puree

 - 1 cup frozen fruit

-- 1 cup lightly packed leafy greens (optional)
+- 1 cup lightly packed leafy greens

-- 6-8 ice cubes (optional)
+- 6-8 ice cubes